casper-network/docs/source/docs/casper/developers/cli/transfers/index.md

 # Introduction

-The following topics describe how to use the Casper command-line client to transfer tokens between purses on a Casper network.
-Depending on the account configuration, either a direct transfer or a multiple-signature (multi-sig) deploy transfer can be utilized.
+The following topics describe using the Casper command-line client to transfer tokens between purses on a Casper network.
+Depending on the account configuration, a direct transfer or a multiple-signature (multi-sig) deploy transfer can be utilized.

 **Transferring Tokens Using Direct Transfer**